-Max Mosley suing Daily Mail over dossier sent to CPS about 'racist' leaflet - Press Gazette
+Max Mosley sues Daily Mail for 'malicious prosecution' after it shared racist election leaflet with CPS - Press Gazette

 The newspaper suggested that the pamphlet, which it described as “arguably one of the most racist official leaflets ever published in a modern British parliamentary election”, raised questions over whether Mosley “lied at his orgy privacy trial”.

-Mosley successfully sued the publisher of the now-defunct News Of The World more than a decade ago after the newspaper wrongly reported he had attended a “Nazi-themed” sex party.
+Mosley successfully sued the publisher of the now-defunct News Of The World in 2008 ago after the newspaper wrongly reported he had attended a “Nazi-themed” sex party.
+The court found that Mosley’s sex-party with five paid dominatrices did not have a Nazi theme.

 At the trial in 2008, Mosley described suggestions that “leaflets were put out alleging coloured immigrants brought leprosy, syphilis and TB” in the 1961 campaign as “absolute nonsense”.